Perkedel/CVR_Stuffings/README.md

 - shit. swap ate disk. close browser!
 - Hey idea.
 If I had to VRChat for a while, I'd like to... make Udon things, that detect if a player avatar contains..
 KannaProtect.
 If it is, hide it. censor it to everyone. idk.
 Fuck you, proprietarists.
 This is .. long research.
 - And for ChilloutVR, there is database.
 If this avatar in database says Paid or No DL, censor it to everyone. ...
 1 research map. it'll be somewhere.
 Originally from Godot we have Overseer, Surreal Blender Meme.
+- sugu.
+- .
+- .
+- Morning briefings Monday 18 Dec 2023
+- Pelvog (X0p1r4t3): We, have been BLOCked!
+- ..
+- ..
+- Pelvog: What do we do?
+- ..
+- Sdorg (Crossban University, Student of Pure System Information): **DOX!!**
+- Deuxro (X0p1r4t3): (async) (press `wrong` buzzer twice in bip bip)! !.
+- Pelvog: (async) (swing head left & right index swing `No` gesture)....
+We'll be doing this., (gesture `offer` palm give something).... (& lift that palm up)!!....!
+- *audicence*: (interpreted as `reupload` as if 404 already gone) WOOOOO 🙌🙌🙌🙌🙌👏👏👏👏👏👏👏!!!
+- Bakk (Crossban University, Student of Pure System Information): (disagree, reuploading someone post is illegal) What?! (angerily step forward to stage)!!...
+- Pelvog: (notice a student going to snap a protest, sharply point index finger up and look sharply to that student) WIith!!!....
+- Bakk: (stop & kept upset face)??....
+- Pelvog: **CREDT!.** ...
+YesMyFriend., Craedit.
+- Bakk: ....
+(Thought that could lead to harassment towards the blocker because they told, this person blocked, continue step forward)
+- Pelvog: (interupt again, iconic right index up gesture) ENSURING!!...
+TO not.... not... (change that right hand gesture to palm sideways point to that protestful student Bakk) harrass.
+That's not our goal. ... (the task therefore -) This is our task. ..
+The only task. ...
+No else but. (right index partial up) NO INTERACT!.. ... .., `yt-dl`.
+Sorry, **`yt-dlp`**.
+- ...
+- ...
+- *audience*: ... (understood & applause) Yes!!
+WOW, 🙌🙌🙌🙌🙌👏👏👏👏👏👏👏!!!..... (keep going)
+- Pelvog: Good morning, gamers!.., Great-luck God-Bless-you.
+Let's begin to work. (about to throw handle-stick mic towards that big door) Look out!
+- *middle audiences*: (move away)!!....
+- Pelvog: (wait).... (clear, throw now) HEUGH!!!, (take brand new improved head mic, present it) NEW MIC! ....
+- Info: add applause
+- Pevlog: (wear)!...
+HAAAh!
+- Roig Hermalansa (X0p1r4t3, Vice President): Pelvog!
+- Pevlog: HEUGH?!
+- Roig: You think alt account is good idea?
+- Pevlog: Don't do it now.
+Just propose.
+Let Joel decide.
+- Roig: Okay, so.
+Here we have last night found more stuffs you gonna check out.
+- Pevlog: (left hand lift goodbye leave stage & then down again) Heuoi, (leave with Roig)..
+- Roig: So.., we found serveral newfound Booth files our Enthusiasts had craved midnight.......
+- *audience*: (stop applause)., (leaving).., (go to work stations)..
+- .
+- .
+- .
+- https://www.tumblr.com/freethegens pls obtain every documentation from here for the future project with Homestuck. ...
+Or maybe after we handled the Queen first, which stranglehold the actual patent of it.
+Yeah, the Primagen.
+No.., Protogen while yes public patent, has rules.
+Mostly outrageous ones.
+It's.., it's a long story.
+No..
+This person is not the Queen.
+It's.. different.
+Not that Mercury.
+OTHER Queen, OTHER OTHER OTHER AND OTHER QUEEN.
+I cannot say the name today, safety reason.
+- .
+-

 ## sovania